CloudHealth/cht_api_guide/_perspectives/create-perspective-schema.md

 ---
 title: Create Perspective Schema
 position: 6
-description: Create a schema and associate it with a specific Perspective.
-Identify the specific Perspective by its ID.
-See [How to Get Perspective ID](#perspectives_how-to-get-perspective-id).
+description: Create a Perspective and associate it with a new schema.
+The ID of the new Perspective is returned in the message field in the POST response.
 type: post
 endpoint: https://chapi.cloudhealthtech.com/v1/perspective_schemas/
 parameters: